oil-mcut/oil-mcut.github.io/Chapter12.md

 ![png](img/Chapter12/output_18_0.png)

+<a name='Creating flat-texture cartoonish images with total variation denoising'></a>

-## Creating flat-texture cartoonish images with total variation denoising
+### Creating flat-texture cartoonish images with total variation denoising

 Total variation denoising can be used to produce cartoonish images; that is, piecewise-constant images, as demonstrated.
 The more we increase the weight, the flatter the textures (at the expense of fidelity to the input image):